cpp-core/argparse/README.md

 The first template parameter for each of these template functions is a non-type parameter of type `char` that represents the single character name of the option.
 A template parameter is used rather that a function argument to make compile-time checking more robust.
-Two options with the same single character name or invoking `get` with a non-existent option will be detected a compile-time and result in a compilation error.
+Creating two options with the same short name or invoking `get` with a non-existent short name will result in a compilation error.

 ### argFlag